-In cases where HACA does not request documentation (e.g. HACA was aware of the abuse and encouraged the victim to request VAWA protections), HACA will document, vidence. al manner, the i marviadai s v eivai stateine on other c orroboratiiiş Ŗ
+In cases where HACA does not request documentation (e.g. HACA was aware of the abuse and encouraged the victim to request VAWA protections), HACA will document, in a confidential manner, the individual's verbal statement or other corroborating evidence.